singlestore-labs/singlestoredb-dev-image/README.md

 ## How to initialize this container with a SQL file?

-When this docker image starts for the first time it will check to see if `/init.sql` exists in its filesystem.
-If `/init.sql` is found, the container will run it against the database as soon as SingleStoreDB is ready.
+When this docker image starts for the first time it will check to see if an `init.sql` file exists in its filesystem.
+The default location is `/init.sh`, but it can be customized via the `INIT_SQL` environment variable.
+If `init.sql` is found, the container will run it against the database as soon as SingleStoreDB is ready.

 One way to do this is mounting a `init.sql` from your machine into the container using the `-v` flag.
 Here is an example of doing this: